 THE WORDS OF A DESIGNER - LIFE PRE FAST FASHION

-Meet Mary Cini, a now Melbourne based stylist who has thrived within the design industry since the early 90’s – a time among the fashion world where production was much slower, and consumption was much lesser.
+Meet Mary Cini, a now Melbourne-based stylist who has thrived within the design industry since the early 90s – a time in the fashion world when production was much slower, and consumption was much lesser.

 Here are her words…